GamexIan/SkoltechGamez/README.md

 ##  Introduction

 Bessel beams are particular solutions to the electromagnetic wave equation that exhibit the remarkable property of **diffraction-free** propagation.
-Unlike ordinary Gaussian beams, which spread with distance, a Bessel beam maintains a constant transverse intensity profile over a certain propagation length $$ Z_{\text{max}} $$ .
+Unlike ordinary Gaussian beams, which spread with distance, a Bessel beam maintains a constant transverse intensity profile over a certain propagation length $$Z_{\text{max}}$$ .
 This behaviour arises from a specific transverse intensity distribution described by Bessel functions of the first kind.

 The experimental generation of Bessel beams is commonly achieved using an **annular aperture mask** illuminated by a plane wave, followed by a converging lens placed at its focal distance.
 The light diffracted by the annular slit produces a Bessel beam.